-Transportation from your site to the provincial capital may take a full day and will generally be by crowded and dusty forms of public transportation.
+Transportation from your site to the provincial capital may take up to a full day and will generally be by crowded and dusty forms of public transportation.
 It may take two days to reach the capital city, Lusaka.
-Some Volunteers walk or ride bikes up to 30 km to catch a ride at a main road.
+Some Volunteers walk or ride bikes up to 30 kilometers to catch a ride at a main road.

-In each province where Volunteers serve, PC/Zambia operates a provincial house, which is staffed year round and serves as a resource center for work collaboration and training.
-Having Peace Corps Staff and resources nearby allows for more comprehensive and timely support of Volunteers’ programming and administrative needs, along with their health and safety -which are Peace Corps' top priorities.
+In each province where Volunteers serve, PC/Zambia operates a Provincial Resource Centre (PRC), which is staffed year-round and is used for work collaboration and training.
+Having Peace Corps Staff and resources nearby allows for more comprehensive and timely support of Volunteers’ programming and administrative needs, along with their health and safety - which are Peace Corps’ top priorities.

-Cell phone coverage for calls may not be completely reliable in all communities, but all Volunteers report having enough coverage for at least text messaging.
+Cell phone coverage for sending and receiving calls may not be completely reliable in all communities, but all Volunteers report having enough coverage for at least text messaging.
 Volunteers are strongly encouraged to bring a laptop, which not only increases options for internet access, but also enables Volunteers to complete required assignments off-line and upload them at a later date.
-While Volunteers may also complete the assignments through local internet cafes or other access points, having a laptop will facilitate successful participation in training.
-Please note that tablets, Chromebooks, and smart phones are not effective alternatives.
-Internet is available at both Peace Corps’ provincial resource centers, and thru cell phone providers.
-Please note that Peace Corps cannot accept responsibility if electronics are lost, damaged, or stolen, so please get insurance for them before you arrive.
+Tablets, Chromebooks, and smart phones are not effective alternatives.
+Internet is available at the PRC and through cell phone providers.
+Please note that Peace Corps cannot accept responsibility if electronics are lost, damaged, or stolen.
+Volunteers are strongly encouraged to get insurance for them before arrival.

-Zambians regard dress and appearance as part of one’s respect for one another.
+Zambians regard dress and appearance as demonstrating respect for one another.
 As a Volunteer, you are expected to dress appropriately, whether you are in training, traveling, or on the job.
-RED Volunteers spend much of their time in schools, so it is advisable to bring clothing that is modest and professional.
-Footwear appropriate for considerable standing, walking and biking is also a necessity.
+CHEP Volunteers spend much of their time in the field, so it is advisable to bring clothing that is comfortable and modest.
+Footwear appropriate for considerable standing, walking, and biking is also a necessity.

-For women, dresses and skirts should fall below the knee and spaghetti straps are not appropriate unless covered with a sleeved shirt, coat or jacket.
+For women, dresses and skirts should fall below the knee and spaghetti straps are not appropriate unless covered with a sleeved shirt, coat, or jacket.
 Skintight sports shorts or leggings/yoga pants worn alone are also inappropriate, but may be worn under a skirt or dress, especially when riding bicycles.
-Men should avoid having significant facial hair and should plan to dress professionally to teach, i.e. chinos and a polo or button up shirt.
 Men and women should wear shorts only at home, when exercising, or when doing work where Zambian counterparts are also wearing them.

 Hair should be clean and combed, and beards should be neatly trimmed.
-Long hair for men, tattoos and some piercings may not be culturally accepted and may impede community integration, especially throughout your first few months at site.
+Long hair for men, tattoos, and some piercings may not be culturally accepted and may impede community integration, especially throughout your first few months at site.
 Facial piercings are considered inappropriate and should not be worn during Volunteer service.
 Large tattoos should be covered with clothing as much as possible.

 Food availability and variety will depend on your site location.
-The staple food in Zambia is nshima (shee-muh), which is made from maize meal and cooked into soft lumps that are eaten with cooked vegetables, fish, meat, beans, or chicken typically by hand.
+The staple food in Zambia is nshima (shee-muh), which is made from maize meal and cooked into soft lumps that are eaten with cooked vegetables, fish, meat, beans, or chicken, typically by hand.
 Vegetarians should have little trouble maintaining a healthy diet, though vegetarianism is relatively uncommon.
 A few words of polite explanation usually suffice to be excused from eating meat in any situation.